aarushgupta/FusionGAN/README.md

 ``` cmd
 python train.py
 ```
-The code can also be run interactively using the Jupyter Notebooks `train.ipynb` or `FusionGAN.ipynb` provided in the repository.
+The code can also be run interactively using the `train.ipynb` Jupyter Notebook provided in the repository.

 ## To-Do

+1. [ ] Polish and add code for preparing the dataset.
+2. [ ] Tune the hyperparameters
-1. [ ] Train the model and save checkpoints.
+3. [ ] Train the model and save checkpoints.
-2. [ ] Add test script for the model.
+4. [ ] Add test script for the model.
-3. [ ]  Add keypoint estimation for quantitative evaluation.
+5. [ ] Add keypoint estimation for quantitative evaluation.
-4. [ ] Remove the unused images in the dataset.
+6. [ ] Remove the unused images in the dataset.